-In the case, you send the pictures through multiple HDMI/DP cables assign #3, #4, #5, etc. to these outputs and set Sync on the first one.
+In this case, you send the pictures through multiple HDMI/DP cables assign #3, #4, #5, etc. to these outputs, and set Sync on the first one.

 The central machine will handle all the camera and tracking inputs, the final output, and the output(s) of its intended subset of the LED walls.
 The setup is basically identical to the single-machine case.

 The next step is defining the two other machines as remote renderer engines.
 Let's suppose they are located at IPs 192.168.0.2 and 192.168.0.3 on the LAN.

 Remote Engines Setup

 The following setups have to be done on the second and third machines themselves by starting the Aximmetry Renderer Config app.